marco-c/autowebcompat/README.md

 The labeling technical details are described [in this issue](https://github.com/marco-c/autowebcompat/issues/2).

-The Bounded-Box labeling allows us to store the areas where the incompatibilities lie.
+The bounding-box labeling allows us to store the areas where the incompatibilities lie.

 <img src="https://user-images.githubusercontent.com/18056781/39081659-fdd4655e-4562-11e8-86f9-a5fab28634bf.JPG" />

 <img src="https://user-images.githubusercontent.com/18056781/39081665-10eda006-4563-11e8-9455-986b5a23934e.jpg" />

-- Press 'y' to mark compatible.
+- Press 'y' to mark the images as compatible.
-- Press 'Enter' to select regions of incompatibility.
+- Press 'Enter' to select the regions.
 - Click 'T' on top left of boundary boxes to toggle between colors.
-GREEN --> 'n' YELLOW --> 'd'
+Green corresponds to 'n', yellow corresponds to 'd'.
-- Press 'Enter' to save changes
+- Press 'Enter' to save changes.

 ### Training